 In Type B there is a special negative existential marker which is distinct from the verbal negator.
 Muyang, a Central Chadic language, is exemplary of this type.
-Here, the negative existential bī differs from the affirmative existential bù and from the verbal negator dò.
-Verbal negation in Muyang is marked with (n)dò in clause final position, with the pre-nasalized form indicating completed actions.
+Here, the negative existential bī differs from the affirmative existential, as in (5a), and the existential bù, as in (5b) differs from the verbal negator dò, as in (5c).

+(5) Muyang

-(15) ā-bī
+ā-bī

 3SG-NEGEX